markqvist/Sideband/README.md

 - Remote telemetry querying, with strong, secure and cryptographically robust authentication and control.
 - Plugin system that allows you to easily create your own commands, services and telemetry sources.

-Sideband works well with the terminal-based LXMF client [Nomad Network](https://github.com/markqvist/nomadnet), which allows you to easily host Propagation Nodes for your LXMF network, and more.
+Sideband is fully compatible with other LXMF clients, such as [Reticulum MeshChat](https://github.com/liamcottle/reticulum-meshchat), and [Nomad Network](https://github.com/markqvist/nomadnet).
+The Nomad Network client also allows you to easily host Propagation Nodes for your LXMF network, and more.

 ## Installation On Android